-The above scenario doesn’t break any rules.
-However, many major peer-to-peer payment providers forbid actually using their service to get a cash advance from your credit card, and they could suspend your account or take legal action if you do.
+The above scenario doesn’t break any rules; however, many major peer-to-peer payment providers forbid using their service to get a cash advance from your credit card, and they could suspend your account or take legal action if you do.
 User agreements for PayPal, Venmo, and Cash App, for instance, all explicitly prohibit this.

 Shift Your Bills Around

-Some billers (like many landlords) charge a convenience fee when you pay a bill with a credit card, so make sure to compare your overall costs before choosing the most affordable way for you to get cash.
+Some billers and landlords charge a convenience fee when you pay a bill with a credit card, so make sure to compare your overall costs before choosing the most affordable way for you to get cash.
 Ideally, the fee is less than the cash advance fee you would otherwise pay, but even if it isn’t, if you’re not hit with a higher cash advance APR, it may still be worth it.

 Buy Something With Your Card, Then Sell It for More